 No, it is not necessary to capture with the En Passant move in chess.
 The decision to capture using En Passant depends on the specific game situation and the player's strategy.
 It can be a tactical choice to disrupt the opponent's pawn structure or to create positional advantages, but it is not obligatory.

 Make your En Passant move on the count of one two three.
 It is just an immediate chance to turn tables and take situations in your favor.
 Be the inveterate learner you want to be and play the next chess match with one step ahead on intelligence and strategy.

 Visit our blog page to find out more strategic and amusing ideas to play chess.
 And yes!
-It is just the time to buy modern luxury chess sets if you have still not got sophisticated chess boards for your luxury.
+It is just the time to buy a modern luxury chess set if you have still not got sophisticated chess boards for your luxury.

 Explore Royal Chess Mall.
 Royal Chess Mall offers a premium selection of luxury chess set, Dubrovnik chess set, Staunton chess set & chess tables, enhancing the chess-playing experience with high-quality & elegant options.

 Also, explore diverse chess experiences with our exclusive range of chess sets.
 Embrace simplicity with the minimalist chess set, enhance portability with the storage box for chess pieces, elevate your game with the tournament chess set, or indulge in luxury with the exquisite marble chess set.